 Benchmark Indicator Description/Comments Number of sources identified or eliminated.
-No sources of bacteria were identified at Northeast Campus during 2023 inspections, but litter was routinely removed from parking areas and open spaces.
+Sources of bacteria were identified at the campus (i.e., litter), but litter was routinely removed from parking areas and open spaces and no sources were identified at Northwest Campus during the 2024 quarterly target area inspections.
 Number of educational opportunities conducted.
-Two in-person campus events were held in 2023 - Arbor Day at the Southeast Campus and a Fall Semester Kick-Off at Southeast Campus.
-These events provided information related to stormwater pollution prevention.
+One in-person campus event was held in 2024, Arbor Day, at the Southeast Campus.
+This event provided information related to stormwater pollution prevention and reduction of litter at the campus.
 Illegal discharge detection through dry screening No illegal discharge was detected during dry weather screening conducted in conjunction with quarterly inspections.